 Whether you’re teaching second grade for the first time or you’re a longtime vet, we’ve got you covered!
-We’ve collected 50 of the best tips and tricks from both the WeAreTeachers Helpline and around the web.
+We’ve collected 50 of the best tricks and tips for teaching 2nd grade from both the WeAreTeachers Helpline and around the web.
 If you need ideas for your second grade classroom, you’re in the right place!

 1. Have a procedure for everything.